dropseed/p/README.md

 # p

-P is for project.
-As in, "How the hell do I work on this project."

-It works by gathering up all of the available commands/scripts for a project, and making them available as `p <name>`.
+P gathers up all of the available commands/scripts for a project, and aliases them as `p <name>`.
 Running `p` by itself will list out all of the known commands.

 If you *personally* start using p,